akargl/TweeterApp/README.md

 ## Startup

 * ### using Docker

-    Assuming *docker* and *docker-compose* are installed already the app can simply be started with:
+    Assuming *docker* and *docker-compose* are already installed, the app can simply be started with:

     ```sh
     docker-compose up
     ```

 * ### without Docker

-    Assuming *python* and *pip* are already installed.
+    Assuming that *python* and *pip* are already installed.
 Optionally use *virtualenv* to create a new environment as well.

     ```sh
     pip install -r requirements.txt # Install the needed python packages